 Light in the morning, starting at sunrise, goes right to the retina in the back of the eye.
 The energy from that light alerts a tiny part of the brain, called the suprachiasmatic nucleus (SCN), that it is time to get the day started.
 The SCN is the master clock that gets everything going throughout your body right on time.

-All it takes is sunshine morning to get the master clock working.
+All it takes is sunshine in the morning to get the master clock working.

 The intensity and duration of light spectra vary tremendously, depending on the season and your latitude.
 Furthermore, the amount you need will also vary, depending on your own hormone balance and overall health.
 It is hard to know ahead of time what strategy will work best for you.

-In my case, my best days start out with a cup of bulletproof coffee and the morning paper, sitting in a chair on the lawn where the first rays of morning appear.
+In my case, my best days start out with a cup of bulletproof coffee and the morning paper, sitting in a chair on the lawn where the first rays of morning sunshine appear.
 Barefoot, of course, to plug into the antioxidant electron power of grounding.

 One more thing: the body senses light not only through the eyes but also through the skin.
 We know that vitamin D is synthesized in the liver and kidney through the skin’s exposure to UV-B light.
 So when you’re going outside for your sunlight in the middle of the day, be sure to expose as much skin as possible to the sun.

 This is where folks at the local nudist colony have a real advantage.

 Main Lesson: Morning sunlight exposure to your skin and eyes is vital for optimal functioning of your circadian rhythms.

-If you spend you life indoors, at least go outside for brief spells during the day.
+If you spend your life indoors, at least go outside for brief spells during the day.